• Skip to main content

 You start with a flat resist, and then a three-dimensional form emerges.
 When hat-making, I stretch my felt over a hat block.

 Getting everything to land in the right place is exciting.
-I made a series of hats about this.
+I made a series of hats about this (see the Fibonacci bucket and acorn hat photos).

 Acorn Hat fiber art by Saar Snoek